William U. McCabe

 William U. McCabe (1880 – May 5, 1931) was an attorney and politician from Mountain Home, Arkansas.
-He served in the Arkansas Senate from 1921 to 1924, and the Arkansas House of Representatives from January 1931 until his death on May 6, 1931.
+He served in the Arkansas Senate from 1921 to 1924, and the Arkansas House of Representatives from January 1931 until his assassination on May 6, 1931.
 McCabe worked to reform the Arkansas Constitution and state highway funding system during a period of good government reforms in the state.

 Career

 McCabe entered government by serving in the 1918 constitutional convention to replace the 1874 Arkansas Constitution.
 The proposed constitution included women's suffrage, but was not ratified.

 Throughout his political career, McCabe fought to increase highway funding for small, rural counties like Baxter County.
 He introduced bills in 1924 and 1931.

 House of Representatives

 During the 48th Arkansas General Assembly, McCabe authored a bill proposing a constitutional convention to reorganize the state government.
 Proposed during the peak of the good government movement, McCabe's bill echoed many of the retrenchments proposed by Governor Harvey Parnell.